nsanders9022/track-selector/README.md

 # _Track Selector_

-#### _A questionnaire to determine which Epicodus track to take, January 6, 2017_
+#### _A questionnaire to determine which Epicodus track to take, January 13, 2017_

 #### By _**Nicole Sanders**_

 ## Description

-This website contains five questions that a user can answer in order to determine which track is the best fit for them.
+This website contains five questions that a user can answer in order to determine which language track is the best fit for them to take at the Epicodus web development bootcamp.

 ## Setup/Installation Requirements